QuentinRa/blog.quentinra.dev/proj/agile-scrum/artifacts/product-backlog.md

   * An estimation of the complexity
   * An estimation of the value for the client
 * Some notes
-* The Sprint: when did you completed this story (empty if you didn't)
+* The Sprint: the one in which you completed this story (empty if you didn't)
-* The Epic: if this story belong to an epic
+* The Epic: if this story belongs to an epic
 * The dependencies